Growing a small business takes time.

 - Do my target market go online?

-- If selling a product do my target market buy online?
+- If selling a product do my target market buy online or just view?

 - How much opposition does my product or service have?